kryan17/kryan17.github.io/Characters/816283HarveyWallbanger.md

 __If asked whether you’ve been in the kitchen today, if you’re GUILTY say:__
 <p> Of course I have, the door to the kitchen is behind the bar so I can fetch ice and water for your every whim.
 I’m not going to be very popular serving warm drinks, am I?
 I took a toilet break sometime after 5pm too, is that allowed? </p>

+<h2> Act Two – Punch Drunk </h2>

+__If asked about poisoning Ginger, say:__
+<p> I don’t think so.
+Yes, my mixes can be potent, but only in a fun “room-spinning-can’t-hold-in-your-dinner” kind of way.
+It’s not poison though.
+It’s alcohol, isn’t it.
+It’s good for you! </p>

+__If asked how much Ginger drank say:__
+<p> She’d had three G&Ts since this morning.
+She was worried about getting everything right for Catsby, who’d drunk three times before breakfast.
+I’m no doctor, but I’d wager her alcohol had burned off well before 5pm today.
+I don’t think that’s to blame. </p>